 Though this natural wonder is petite, what it lacks in size it makes up for in charm.
 Sunbathers can sprawl out on the adjacent rocks, soaking in both the sun and the view.
 Plus, you’re never too far from a cold drink, thanks to the restaurant and hotel perched just above.

-When talking about the best beaches in Europe, Porto Timoni in Corfu has no intention of staying hidden.
+When talking about the Europe’s best beaches, Porto Timoni in Corfu has no intention of staying hidden.
 Making its way back into the spotlight, this stunning spot offers not one, but two beaches—because why settle for just one?
 Nestled in one of Greece’s lushest islands, thanks to those winter rains, Porto Timoni is a gem among the green.

 But don’t let its beauty fool you—getting to this secluded paradise is no walk in the park.
 It’s a long, rocky hike, so be sure to lace up those sturdy shoes.
 Pro tip: Park at ‘Afionas Parking’ for a mere €5 and brace yourself for a 20-minute trek.
 Pack some snacks and drinks because once you’re there, it’s just you, the sea, and some of the best snorkeling in Europe.